 Withdraw Draft Law on Associations and Non-Governmental Organizations Published: 23 June 2015 We, the undersigned international NGOs and membership organizations, call on the National Assembly of Cambodia to immediately withdraw the draft Law on Associations and Non-Governmental Organizations (LANGO).

 Six hypotheses on the role of civil society actors in the Great Transition Published: 5 May 2015 The professional NGO world is unable to reverse the major global trends.
 It can, however, prevent projects and policies by forging powerful alliances - and build alternatives.
-By Barbara Unmüßig
+Barbara Unmüßig

 PRESS RELEASE “Civil Society Organizations Call on the Cambodian Media to Increase Their Coverage of the ON-GOING ECCC Trials in Case 002/2” Published: 30 April 2015 Phnom Penh, 29 April, 2015The Cambodian Human Rights Action Committee (CHRAC), Youth for Peace (YFP), KDEI KARUNA (KdK), Transcultural Psychological Organization (TPO) and Asian International Justice Initiative (AIJI) call on the Cambodian TV and radio stations as well as local newspapers to increase their coverage of the on-going trials and current events at the Extraordinary Chambers in the Courts of Cambodia (ECCC).

 Save our Soils Published: 29 April 2015 Healthy soils are crucial to human nutrition and the fight against hunger.
 But worldwide 24 billion tons of fertile soil is lost annually.
 Barbara Unmüßig calls attention to the growing threat to one of Earth’s most important resources.
-By Barbara Unmüßig
+Barbara Unmüßig

 Beijing plus 20 – Voices from Cambodia (Ung Yok Khoan) Published: 24 April 2015 Beijing plus 20 – Voices from Cambodia (Ung Yok Khoan) - Heinrich Böll Stiftung Cambodia Watch on YouTube This external content requires your consent.
 Please note our privacy policy.
 Ung Yok Khoan – Director of Amara Ms. Ung Yok Khoan is founder and director of Amara, Cambodian Women's Network for Development, which was originally thought as a women’s network to prepare a report for the Fourth World Conference on Women presented by the UN in Beijing, September 1995.